sethyuan/logseq-plugin-tabbed-sidebar/README.en.md

 - Batch closing tabs is possible through the context menu.
 - Drag to reorder the tabs.
 - Tabs can be pinned.
 A pinned tab is placed on the leftmost part, it is always opened and occupies just the size of an icon.
+- Tabs can be moved up and down so you can browse multiples tabs at the same time.

 ## Usage